pberkel/caddy-issuer-rate-limit/README.md

 The module wraps an inner issuer and intercepts the issuance lifecycle at two points:

 1. **`PreCheck`** — fast in-memory checks (rate limit windows) reject requests before the inner issuer sets up challenge infrastructure.
+Rate limit errors are wrapped in `certmagic.ErrNoRetry` so the TLS handshake fails immediately rather than blocking in certmagic's obtain loop.
 2. **`Issue`** — delegates to the inner issuer.
 Counters are recorded **only on successful issuance**; a failed issuance does not consume a slot.

+Other certmagic interfaces are delegated to the inner issuer transparently:

+- **ARI** (`GetRenewalInfo`) — ACME Renewal Information (RFC 8739) is forwarded if the inner issuer supports it.
+- **Revocation** (`Revoke`) — certificate revocation is forwarded if the inner issuer supports it.

 ## Installation